josephmaa/josephmaa.github.io/_posts/2022-07-12-source-rumor-detection.md

 - SI
 - SIS
 - SIR
-- SIRS
+- SIRS\
 At every time point, infected nodes have a chance to infect their susceptible neighbors.
 2. Independent cascade model:\
 Main difference is that it only has one chance to activate inactive neighboring nodes.
-3. Linear thresold model:\
+3. Linear threshold model:\
 At each time-step inactive nodes are weighted based on aggregation of incoming neighbors.
 The node is activated upon reaching a threshold value.

 #### Centrality measures:
 1\.
 Degree centrality:\
-Also known as the indegree of a node.\
+Also known as the indegree of a node.

 2\.
 Closeness centrality:\
 Defined as the average shortest distance between a node and other nodes.
 This was introduced in a classic paper by Linton Freeman [^1] and also referred to as the "independence" of a point.
 Linton mentions that a previous version of centrality measured by Sabidussi (1966) is actually inversely related to centrality.